 The AER Strategic Plan 2020–25 outlines our objectives, which are to:

 - protect vulnerable consumers, while enabling consumers to participate in energy markets

 - deliver efficient regulation of monopoly infrastructure while incentivising networks to become platforms for energy services

 - effectively regulate competitive markets primarily through monitoring and reporting, and enforcement and compliance

 - use our expertise to inform debate about Australia’s energy future and support the energy transition.

 We are committed to engaging with consumers and their representatives, industry participants and peak bodies, and other stakeholders.
 We resource several consumer forums to give us advice.
 These bodies include the Consumer Challenge Panel (CCP), the Consumer Reference Group (CRG) and the Consumer Consultative Group (CCG).

 Additionally the AER assists the ACCC with energy-related issues arising under the Competition and Consumer Act 2010 including enforcement and mergers.

 The AER operates under the Competition and Consumer Act 2010.
 The AER Board is an independent entity, comprising 5 members who are statutory appointments:

-The office of the AER, led by our Chief Executive Anthea Harris, is responsible for providing timely, quality advice to the Board to support its decision-making responsibilities.
-In consultation with the Board, the office is responsible to the ACCC for governance and efficient management of resources.
+The Office of the AER, led by our Chief Executive Anthea Harris, is responsible for providing timely, quality advice to the Board to support its decision-making responsibilities.
+In consultation with the Board the Office is responsible to the ACCC for governance and efficient management of resources.